scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 * If present, parameters of methods are represented as described above in order of their appearance in source code.
 * For procedures [\[49\]][49], the return type is assumed to be `Unit`.
-  Corresponding signature is computed using the assumed retyrb type as explained in [Type](#scala-type).
+  Corresponding signature is computed using the assumed return type as explained in [Type](#scala-type).
 * If the return type is not provided in source code, it is inferred from the right-hand side of the method according to the rules described